werpu/jsfs_js_ts/README.md

 - Added AI disclaimers to fulfill the ASF criteria for code being integrated into the Apache MyFaces codebase

-Note as of Version 4.0 the code has been improved with the help of generative AI Tooling, as per https://www.apache.org/legal/generative-tooling.html disclosures now are added!
+Note as of Version 4.0 starting with the ts6 conversion, the code has been improved with the help of generative AI Tooling, as per https://www.apache.org/legal/generative-tooling.html disclosures now are added!
 See AI_CONTRIBUTIONS.md for full disclosure